silverbulletmd/silverbullet/libraries/Library/Std/Editor/Mention Inbox.md

   },
   actions = {
     -- A recipient with no page has nothing to link to, so those mentions -- only offer Remove/Delete.
+A declared recipient has no `@nickname` in -- the text at all, so it offers none of the three.
     { icon = "link", label = "Resolve to link", requireMode = "rw",
-      when = function(obj) return not obj.isFolder and obj.hasPage end,
+      when = function(obj)
+        return not obj.isFolder and not obj.declared and obj.hasPage
+      end,
       run = function(obj)
         system.invokeFunction("index.resolveAtMention",
           obj.page, obj.range, obj.nickname, "link")
       end },
     { icon = "x", label = "Remove mention", requireMode = "rw",
-      when = function(obj) return not obj.isFolder end,
+      when = function(obj) return not obj.isFolder and not obj.declared end,
       run = function(obj)
         system.invokeFunction("index.resolveAtMention",
           obj.page, obj.range, obj.nickname, "remove")
       end },
     { icon = "trash-2", label = "Delete task/item/paragraph", requireMode = "rw",
-      when = function(obj) return not obj.isFolder end,
+      when = function(obj) return not obj.isFolder and not obj.declared end,
       run = function(obj)
         if not editor.confirm(
           "Delete the entire task/item/paragraph containing this mention?"